 1. Resume/CV that includes educational history and professional experience

-3. After a decision has been made, the Graduate Advisor will contact you by email to inform you of the decision and inform you of next steps.
+3. After a decision has been made, the Graduate Advisor will contact the applicant by email to inform them of the decision and next steps.

 Requirements